PubChimps/odsc-omd-mcp/README.md

 | Combining MCP Servers from OpenMetadata and Jupyter! |

 ## Scaling out with Collate <a name="collate"></a>
-The [OpenMetadata Sandbox](https://sandbox.open-metadata.org/) is a OpenMetadata instance hosted and curated by Collate.
+The [OpenMetadata Sandbox](https://sandbox.open-metadata.org/) is an OpenMetadata instance hosted and curated by Collate.
 We can use it for a better look at combining OpenMetadata and Jupyter MCP servers.
 Log into the sandbox, and generate a Personal Access Token for yourself, just like before, and add one more extension to goose.

 * Extension Name: `collate`
 * Type: `STDIO`